 To provide social interaction among children and adults in an environment based in play and other age-appropriate activities;

 And, to give families with young children an opportunity to interact with one another in a welcoming and loving environment.

 Stone House Preschool will open on Tuesday, September 3, 2019 and run until Friday, May 29, 2020.
 We will, in general, follow the Williamsburg -James City County school calendar unless otherwise indicated via our center-based newsletters.
-Following are all major school breaks and holidays for the 2019-2020 school-year (please hold on to this to reference throughout the year):
+Following are all major school breaks and holidays for the 2019-2020 school-year:

 November 5: No School –Parent-Teacher Conferences

 November 27-29: No School – Thanksgiving

 December 23 – January 3: No School – Winter Break (school resumes 1/6)